pulsar-cooperative/.github/guides/publishing-new-versions.md

 # Publishing New Versions

-The process to publish a new package version is one that tries to find the middle ground between a hands on approach, and automation.
-Tending to not lean to heavily into automation.
+The process of publishing a new package version is one that tries to find the middle ground between a hands on approach and automation, tending to not lean too heavily into automation.

 The general workflow of publishing a new version will look like this.